victorlee079/express-playground/README.txt

 Folder "js" cotains the "model" implementation.
-For this assignment, there is only one file "item.js".
+There is only one file "item.js".

 Folder "public" contains all static files the client can access.